ilelandhayes/README_Generator/Develop/test-README.md

   ## How to Contribute

-    No contributions at this time.
+    No contribtutions at this time

   ## Testing

     To test, create a test folder

   ## License